Revised 2/10/10

 numbered cams, by virtue of reduced lift and duration and overlap, and thus

 boosting power all the way through the power band, compared to stock.
-As before, both cam timing and overlap can
+As before, both cam timing and overlap can be

 Pricing, including

-cams at Colt Cams.
+pick up the cams at Colt Cams.

 The shim selection